Yankees vs. Mariners Player Props Betting Odds

-You can wager on player prop bet odds for Gleyber Torres, Ty France and other players on the New York Yankees and Seattle Mariners prior to their matchup at 7:05 PM ET on Tuesday at Yankee Stadium.
+You can find player prop bet odds for Ty France, Gleyber Torres and others on the Seattle Mariners and New York Yankees prior to their matchup at 7:05 PM ET on Wednesday at Yankee Stadium.

 Bet on this matchup or its props with BetMGM!